Janescience/git-workflow-example/README.md

 # Git Workflow Example
 #### Practice other setup
-- Practice push new feature
+- Practice push new features